 Our own children, of course, have all eaten game from a young age with no ill effects.
 However, decisions about what to eat or feed your children are, of course, entirely your own, and we leave them up to you!

 A report published by the EFSA in 2012 found that the average levels of lead in wild venison were less than half the EU’s maximum regulatory levels.
-We trim heavily around the site of the bullet to remove any potential fragment of the tip so are confident the levels in our wild venison are even lower.
+In 2023 we made the decision to no longer sell lead shot venison, it is all shot with other ammunition made from copper or other metals.

 Our game mammals, such as hare and rabbit, which have been quickly and cleanly dispatched with a shot to a head should also contain very little if any lead, as should our squirrel, which has been killed instantly in a humane trap, rather than shot.